 - If "download" is used without optional boolean expression <download>, or if <download> evaluates to true, then the file is sent to a client for downloading - otherwise the default is to display file in client.

 - <file name> is the name of the file being sent to a client.
 This is not the local file name - it is the file name that client will use for its own purposes.

 - <cache control> is the cache control HTTP header. "no-cache" instructs the client not to cache.
 Only one of "cache-control" and "no-cache" can be used.
 An example of <cache control>:

 send-file "somepic.jpg" headers cache-control "max-age: 3600"

-- If "etag" is used without optional boolean expression <etag>, or if <etag> evaluates to true, then "ETAG" header will be generated (a timestamp) and included.
+- If "etag" is used without optional boolean expression <etag>, or if <etag> evaluates to true, then "ETAG" header will be generated (a timestamp) and included, otherwise it is not.
 The time stamp is of last modification date of the file (and typically used to cache a file on client if it hasn't changed on the server). "etag" is useful to let the client know to download the file only once if it hasn't changed, thus saving network and computing resources.

 - <status id> and <status text> are status settings for the response (such as "425" for "status-id" and "Too early" for "status-text").

 - To set any type of generic HTTP header, use "custom" subclause, where <header name> and <header value> represent the name and value of a single header.
 Multiple headers are separated by a comma.
 There is no limit on the maximum number of such headers, other than of the underyling HTTP protocol.
 You must not use "custom" to set headers already set elsewhere (such as "etag" for instance), as that may cause unpredictable behavior.
 For instance this sets two custom headers: